Amanda Bynes' Bong-Throwing Case To Be Dismissed In Exchange For Counseling

 Bynes will not have to admit any guilt, but she must undergo regular counseling for six months and avoid further legal troubles during that period.

 Meanwhile, the actress still must go to trial for a charge of driving under the influence (DUI) for a 2012 arrest in 2012 where she allegedly side-swiped a police car in California.
-A pre-trial date has been set for next month, but her attorneys are trying to reach a plea agreement.
+A pre-trial date has been set for next month, but her attorneys are trying to reach a plea agreement in that case as well.